IBM/complex-linear-network-analyzer/docssrc/source/examples.rst

 Examples
 ========

-The following code examples are included in the examples/ directory of the COLNA project.
+The examples can be downloaded from COLNA's github `repository <https://github.com/IBM/complex-linear-network-analyzer>`_.

 Feedforward Network
 -------------------